 Is street food in Thailand Safe?

-Many people have a lot of questions about the street food in foreign countries.
+Many people have a lot of questions about street food in foreign countries.
 I think in Thailand especially, the street food is amazing and you really don’t have much to worry about.
-Thailand is the land of amazing and spicy street food and i suggest you eating as much as you possibly can.
-I know i sure did!
+Thailand is the land of amazing and spicy street food and I suggest you eat as much as you possibly can.
+I know I sure did!

-If you are looking to travel around the beautiful city of Bangkok make sure you check out some of the best hotel picks for your stay there.
+If you are looking to travel around the beautiful city of Bangkok make sure you check out some of the best hotels picks for your stay there.

 Elephant tourism in Thailand

 This is a big issue in a lot of countries in Asia but especially in Thailand.
 The countries sacred animal is the elephant and what happened is some of the locals have captured wild elephants and are now using them to generate an income with tourism.
 The main thing is in order to get the elephant to listen to the trainers they go through a very cruel and horrible process of breaking down the animal in order for them to do certain activities to earn money.
 They make them do things like paint pictures play with circus balls and let people ride them.